zq99/tone-name-transposer-library/README.md

 t.print_positions()
 ```

-Or you can return an interable object, and cycle through and print them:
+Or you can return an iterable object, and cycle through and print them:

 ```
 for p in t.get_all_positions():